jetstream-cloud/js2docs/docs/general/manilaVM-FUSE.md

 iii.  /etc/ceph/ceph.client.`$accessTo`.keyring

-Add the following:
+Add the following, substituting the name you chose for the access rule and using the access key from that rule:

 ```
 [client.$accessTo]
     key = $accessKey
 ```

-Replace `$accessTo` with the arbitrary name you chose in step 3 and `$accessKey` with the Acce    ss Key generated in step 4

 Your file should look something like this :